 I am an Assistant Professor of Political Science at Amherst College.
 I earned my PhD in Political Science from The Ohio State University.

-My research has been published in multiple outlets, including International Interactions, Journal of Peace Research, British Journal of Political Science, and Perspectives on Politics.
+My research has been published in multiple outlets, including International Interactions, International Studies Quarterly, Journal of Peace Research, British Journal of Political Science, and Perspectives on Politics.
 My commentary has appeared on New Security Beat and The Conversation.